 After you’ve mastered petting your rabbit on the head, you can move to the area of their ears.
 If you can get to this area of their body, your rabbit will really start to relax.
-You may even find that your bunny is changing their position to get more comfortable for a long petting.
-Some people incorrectly believe that rabbits don’t like to be touched on the ears.
+You may even find that your bunny is changing its position to get more comfortable for a long petting.
+Some people incorrectly believe that rabbits don’t like to be touched by their ears.
 In fact, their ears aren’t as sensitive as people believe.
 You should still be gentle, as the ears are quite thin.

 A full body massage is something your bunny may fall in love with, but it might take you some time to work up to this.
-Stroke your rabbit down their back, and avoid going against the grain of their fur.
+Stroke your rabbit down its back, and avoid going against the grain of its fur.
 Start with short pets, and you can work your way up to petting the full length of your rabbit’s body without your pet becoming agitated.